In honor of Halloween, I present to you the only legendary monster story I was able to unearth in Turkey – the monster of Lake Van

 You would think a country with as much history as Turkey would be chock (cok) full of legendary beasts and monsters.
-After all the Greeks and Romans were here and they had tons of monsters, the country is filled with tombs and ruins, so you would expect some ghosts, and the landscape is eerie in places like Kula or Cappodoccia.
+After all the Greeks and Romans were here and they had tons of monsters, the country is filled with tombs and ruins, so you would expect some ghosts, and the landscape is eerie in places like Kula or Cappadoccia.
 However, in asking my students about monsters, ghosts, and ghouls – I usually get the answer “We don’t have them in Turkey.”
-Which just strikes me as pretty fucking weird.
+Which just strikes me as pretty weird.

 One of my advanced students told me that people don’t like to talk about the supernatural and that may be the cause.
 This is quite different from Morocco where stories such as Aisha Kondeisha, a ghost Djinn that kills soldiers and lures men from their families are used to scare children.

-The only story, thus far that I’ve been able to weasel out of my close-mouthed students is that there is apparently some sort of sea monster that lives in Lake Van, a mineral water lake in the far East of Turkey.
+The only story, thus far that I’ve been able to pry out of my close-mouthed students is that there is apparently some sort of sea monster that lives in Lake Van, a mineral water lake in the far East of Turkey.

 Situated at 1719 meters above sea level it receives a few short streams but has no outlet.
 That is why its waters are unusually rich in sodium carbonate and other salts extracted by evaporation and used as detergents.
 Swimming in these brackish, “soda” waters, where the only surviving fish is the herring, may result as an original experience, indeed.